HTML Entity Encoder / Decoder guide

 When should I use the HTML Entity Encoder / Decoder?

 Use it when your task matches one of these common needs: Show HTML code examples inside a blog post, guide, or documentation page.
 Decode copied entity text so it is easier to read.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the text, code, URL, mode, format, or technical setting the page asks for.

 What is the HTML Entity Encoder / Decoder doing with my inputs?